Mukund Singh

 Mukund Singh was king of Ramgarh in the 18th century.
 He succeeded Bishan Singh.
 He ruled from 1763 to 1772 CE.
 He had made alliance with Maratha against East India Company.
 He defeated forces of claimant king of Ramgarh, Tej Singh Thakurai, Nagvanshis and Palamu.
 But In 1772, he accepted suzerainty of the East India Company as he didn't get support of Maratha in battle against East India Company.
 Then he disposabed from throne and Tej Singh Thakurai became new king of Ramgarh.

 Mukund Singh previously supported Captain Jabcob of East India Company in conquering Palamu.
-He also attacked the Zamindars of six neighbour Pargana.
-All were ready to assist East India company against Mukund Singh.
-Mukund Singh was not ready to accept suzerainty of East India company, but he accepted to pay tribute to East India company.
+He also attacked the Zamindars of six neighbouring Pargana.
+All were ready to assist the East India Company against Mukund Singh.
+Mukund Singh was not ready to accept suzerainty of East India Company, but he accepted to pay tribute to East India Company.
 Company ordered Mukund Singh to pay 63000 rupee in three year and 23,228 rupee of previous payment.
-This tax was more than other estates and he was not in state of paying such huge amount, so he refused to obey order of Company.
-He sought help of Maratha against East India company.
+This tax was more than other estates and he was not in a state to pay such a huge amount, so he refused to obey the order of Company.
+He sought help of the Marathas against East India Company.
 Maratha detached a force to Ramgarh.
 Many other kings such as Tori, Kunda and Kendi came in support of him.
-They prepared to face Campany force.
+They prepared to face the Company force.